Welcome to the Practice of Dr Aidan O'Colmain

 Always ring surgery bell on arrival - you will be admitted or asked to wait a few minutes until the previous patient has exited.

 Maximum duration of consultation is 15 minutes - this is due to "infectious contact times" as designated by Public Health.
 If your consultation is longer, you will be asked to return for a further consultation at another time.

 Phone or video consults are available .
 Ask at reception for the charges for these consultations

 Prescriptions can be sent directly to your pharmacy of choice

 In surgery, only one patient or a patient+carer or child+parent(s) will be admitted at a time.
 Please come just before your scheduled appointment time. if you are over 5 mins late for your appointment, you may have to reschedule.

-Please wear a face covering if you prefer
+Please wear a face covering as this is now mandatory.

 IMPORTANT: Please inform staff if you have any of the following symptoms: